Socialization and Conditioning

 Classical conditioning is the learning process that allows us to ensure that dogs make positive associations.
 Pair great things like treats with potentially irritating, scary, or loud things like truck backfires, kennel time, wearing garments like boots, umbrellas opening, getting accidentally stepped on, things falling on the ground, children screaming etc.

-Parvo is transmitted through faces, so inviting a friend over to your clean, fenced yard to play is a great idea.
+Parvo is transmitted through feces, so inviting a friend over to your clean, fenced yard to play is a great idea.

 Prevent resource guarding